Oranges and lemons,

 The Bow Workhouse being repaired after a fire in 1935

-When the pregnant Catherine Hawkins and her daughters were admitted to the Mile End Workhouse, William Hawkins (who had previously worked casually as both a labourer and a porter) was sent instead to the nearby Bow Workhouse.
+When the pregnant Catherine Hawkins and her daughters were admitted to the Mile End Workhouse, William Hawkins (who had worked as a casual labourer and porter) was sent instead to the nearby Bow Workhouse.
 This had been erected in 1849 by the City of London Union – an amalgamation of 98 individual parishes, which had previously offered mostly outdoor relief (as many parishes were too small to have their own workhouse).
-Although the building looks rather palatial, the vast majority of union workhouses were much more architecturally severe and functional in style, replacing the ad hoc arrangement which had existed previously, with individual parishes utilising anything from old farm buildings to empty country houses, as well as purpose-built structures.
+Although the building looks rather palatial, the vast majority of union workhouses were much more architecturally severe and functional in style, replacing the old ad hoc arrangement, where individual parishes utilised anything from old farm buildings to empty country houses, as well as creating purpose-built structures.

 The historian Norman Longmate describes this post-1834 building boom in his book The Workhouse (1974) thus: Any traveller riding down the dusty lanes of Southern England between 1835 and 1840, or rattling in the mail coach along the fine new turnpike roads, could not have failed to notice the vast new buildings which seemed to be springing up everywhere.
 In market towns they dwarfed the surrounding shops and cottages; in the depths of the countryside they stood gauntly in hitherto untilled fields or on desolate stretches of waste land.
 Usually they consisted of a bleak, two-storey block, built around a courtyard, with vegetable gardens lying behind it.
 At the front there was a narrow gate, guarded by a porter’s lodge, with a large bell hanging above it, and the premises were invariably surrounded by a high wall.